hasherezade/process_doppelganging/README.md

 <br/>
 <hr/>
 <b>WARNING:</b> <br/>
-This version works for 64 bit only.
+The 32bit version works on 32bit system only.